goschtl/zope/bluebream/website/docs/v1.0/tutorial1.rst

   Hello ticket collector!

 In the next section, you will see more details about the main page for collector.
-Also we are ging to learn about Zope Page Template.
+Also we are going to learn about Zope Page Template.

 .. _tut1-main-page: